Sposito/Pensieve/zettel/paper-review/the-evolution-of-the-unix-time-sharing-system.md

 ## Introduction

 The following review from "The Evolution of the Unix Time-sharing System"\cite{ritchie1979evolution} is a posterior revisiting in the early years of the Unix system.
-Unlike the previously read article that presented the system formally, we have here a quick peek at the early days of the [[Unix]] system, particularly the social and material circumstances around its creation and how it impacted the system we know today.
+Unlike the previously read article that presented the system formally, we have here a quick peek at the early days of the [[unix]] system, particularly the social and material circumstances around its creation and how it impacted the system we know today.

 ## Summary